Personal Recollections of Poggioreale, Sicily

 Poggioreale Residents Tell Memories:

 Rosario Sanfilippo makes many friends in Poggioreale as he helps descendants learn about their family history and connect with family that still live in Poggioreale and surrounding areas.
 In this story, Rosario presents the personal recollections of some current residents of Poggioreale.
 Since Rosario himself lived through the earthquake in neighboring Partanna, he remembers being a boy who lived in the temporary shelters after the earthquake, just as they did in Poggioreale.
 During the course of researching families for his many clients, he has become friends with many Poggioreale residents.
-They have described their personal memories of what town life was like before the earthquake.
-As a favor to Poggioreale in America, Rosario has written these interesting stories for us to publish here and to share with PIA members who want to take a walk back in time through the town of their ancestors.
+They have described to him their personal memories of what town life was like before the earthquake.
+As a favor to Poggioreale in America, Rosario has compiled their memories for us to publish here and to share with PIA members who want to take a walk back in time through the town of their ancestors.

 This photo is another in the series of photos taken by an unidentified photographer, likely traveling throughout the region.
 Postcards of this photo, and several others in the series, were sold by the local tobacco shop.
 This photo also shows the Piazza facing the bell tower of the mother church.
 Note the number of actual residents of the day milling around the square and the steps.